 Utah Consolidated bought the old Yampa properties, which were entirely surrounded by Utah Consolidated.
 (Salt Lake Mining Review, September 30, 1918, page 27, "Utah Cons.
 Dividend"; December 30, 1918, page 22, "Utah Mining Dividends")

 January 30, 1919

-As part of a extra-lateral (apex) rights settlement with Utah Consolidated, Utah Metal and Tunnel Co. received unlimited rights to "use Utah Consolidated's workings in carrying on its mining operations."
+As part of a trespass and encroachment apex rights settlement with Utah Consolidated, Utah Metal and Tunnel Co. received unlimited rights to "use Utah Consolidated's workings in carrying on its mining operations."
 The settlement also included the exchange of small portions of each company's surface boundary lines.
 Mining crews of the two companies came together in the same ore body in November 1917.
 (Salt Lake Mining Review, January 30, 1919; February 15, 1919)

-(This was when Utah Metal and Tunnel began using the Utah Consolidated aerial tramway to Tooele, instead of plans to use its tunnel to Middle Canyon to transport its ores.
+(Utah Metal and Tunnel began using the Utah Consolidated aerial tramway to Tooele in January 1919.
+The company had never used its drain tunnel to Middle Canyon to transport its ores.
 The tunnel was completed in June 1913, and remained in use as a drain tunnel.)